kmhuads/f25_data203/hw4/hw4.md

 **NOTE:** To get
-an accurate word count, you will need to remove punctuation.  **Use the code you wrote in HW2** to properly remoce punctionation, otherwise you will lose some points for the wrong answer.
+an accurate word count, you will need to remove punctuation.  **Use the code you wrote in HW2** to properly remove punctuation, otherwise you will lose some points for the wrong answer.

 Here is the detailed function requirement specification:

 _function_ **NAME**: `mean_word_count`

 _function_ **INPUT**